Murkowski wins reelection in Alaska Senate race

 JUNEAU, Alaska (AP) — Alaska Republican U.S. Sen. Lisa Murkowski has won reelection, defeating Donald Trump-endorsed GOP rival Kelly Tshibaka.

 Murkowski beat Tshibaka in the Nov.
 8 ranked choice election.
 The results were announced Wednesday, when elections officials tabulated the ranked choice results after neither candidate won more than 50% of first-choice votes.
+Murkowski wound up with 54% of the vote after ranked choice voting, picking up a majority of the votes cast for Democrat Pat Chesbro after she was eliminated.

+“I am honored that Alaskans — of all regions, backgrounds and party affiliations — have once again granted me their confidence to continue working with them and on their behalf in the U.S. Senate,” Murkowski said in a statement.
+“I look forward to continuing the important work ahead of us.”

+Tshibaka in a statement posted on her website congratulated Murkowski but took fault with ranked choice voting.

+“The new election system has been frustrating to many Alaskans, because it was indisputably designed as an incumbent-protection program, and it clearly worked as intended,” she said.

-The race also included Democrat Pat Chesbro and Republican Buzz Kelley, who suspended his campaign after the August primary and endorsed Tshibaka.
+The race also included Republican Buzz Kelley, who suspended his campaign after the August primary and endorsed Tshibaka.

 Murkowski was the only Senate Republican who voted to convict Trump at his impeachment trial last year who was on the ballot this year.
 Trump was not convicted.
 But her vote was a sore point for the former president, who vowed to campaign against her.